Fertilizer Fund scam: Investigation

 The Philippine Senate Committee on Agriculture in March 2006 recommended the filing of plunder charges against Bolante and Lorenzo, along with other officials of the Department of Agriculture.
 A copy of the inquiry was also sent to the Anti-Money Laundering Council (AMLC).
-The chair of the committee, Senator Ramon Magsaysay Jr., said that Arroyo should be held accountable for mismanagement of the P728-million fertilizer fund.
+The chair of the committee, Senator Ramon Magsaysay Jr., said that Arroyo should be held accountable for mismanagement of the ₱728-million fertilizer fund.

 The AMLC began its own investigation in September 2006 after the Philippine National Bank revealed it had received "2 suspicious transaction reports."
-The investigation showed that a Bolante-chaired firm, Livelihood Corp., transferred PHP172.6 million to Molugan Foundation Inc. and PHP40 million to Assembly of Gracious Samaritans Foundation, Inc. (AGS).
+The investigation showed that a Bolante-chaired firm, Livelihood Corp., transferred ₱172.6 million to Molugan Foundation Inc. and ₱40 million to Assembly of Gracious Samaritans Foundation, Inc. (AGS).
 Molugan Foundation also transferred PHP38 million to AGS.

 Task Force Abono in 2008 looked into the involvement of some 140 congressmen in the Ginintuang Masaganang Ani (GMA) program of the Department of Agriculture.

-On May 2, 2014, Office of the Ombudsman dismissed the case against Arroyo, who was at the time under hospital arrest for alleged misuse of Philippine Charity Sweepstakes Office funds.
+On May 2, 2014, the Office of the Ombudsman dismissed the case against Arroyo, who was at the time under hospital arrest for alleged misuse of Philippine Charity Sweepstakes Office funds.

 The Sandiganbayan (Philippine anti-graft court) launched its investigation into the fertilizer fund scam in 2016.

+Litigation

+Janet Lim-Napoles and six others were indicted in 2018 for their involvement in the Fertilizer Fund scam.
+The group was indicted for graft and malversation of public funds over ₱5 million worth of projects, including the anomalous purchase of fertilizers in 2004 in Surigao del Norte.
+Jo Chris Trading, a firm owned by Napoles, was tagged as the distributor of allegedly overpriced and diluted liquid fertilizers.
+Fertilizer funds totaling ₱728 million were allegedly diverted in a vote-buying scheme involving favored local officials.

+The Sandiganbayan's fourth division, in a resolution promulgated on October 27, 2023, but made public the following month, granted the motions filed by Napoles, by a president of non-government organization Philippine Social Development Foundation Inc., as well as by four former officials of the Department of Agriculture–Caraga, to dismiss the charges against them, citing inordinate delay in the investigation by the Ombudsman, which took more than six years since the complaint was filed in 2017.

+In January 2021, the Sandiganbayan convicted for graft and corruption former Misamis Oriental mayor Alberto Acain and four other municipal officials.
+Acain was sentenced to 16 years in prison for violating the Anti-Graft and Corrupt Practices Act over the purchase of 3,666 liters of fertilizer worth ₱4.99 million.

+In April 2024, the Sandiganbayan affirmed its December 7, 2023, conviction of former Lazi, Siquijor, mayor Orville Fua and four others for graft over the release of ₱4.99 million in the Fertilizer Fund scam.

+In July 2024, the Sandiganbayan convicted former Cagayan de Oro City representative Constantino Jaraula and four others of graft over the transfer of ₱3 million in public funds connected to the Fertilizer Fund scam.
+Jaraula was sentenced by the court to serve up to 10 years in prison.